 @sign and the domain name)

-mbox_filearguments are the existing archives to import.
-Make sure you point at the
+mbox_filearguments are the existing archives to import (in mbox format).

 After importing your existing archives, you must add them to the fulltext search engine with the following command: